-WordPress checks for 30 items (approximate) in order to determine the “Site Health.”
+WordPress checks for 30 items (approximate) to determine the “Site Health.”
 However, most websites passed many of them without any extra effort.
-In this post, I will discuss & show you how to fix the common issues for your site health.
+But there are some cases where you need to fix issues to improve site health.

 Not all recommended security headers are installed

 If your website loads over SSL or if you are using “Really Simple SSL,” you will see this warning.
 To fix this issue, you have to manually add the security headers to your “.htaccess” file.

 Go to the root directory of your WordPress installation and open the “.htaccess” file.
 And add the following code at the top.